-As glaciers move, they grind the earth to flour that turns the waters that wind through the fjords a gorgeous opaque turquoise colour.
+As glaciers move, they grind the earth to flour that turns the waters that wind through the fjords a gorgeous opaque turquoise color.
 Take an excursion or tour through the water-filled valleys of Mendenhall Glacier to bathe in the light that reflects off of the compressed ice.
 You can kayak through Mendenhall Lake, which is actually created by the melting waters of the 3,000-year-old glacier.

 Age-old glaciers like Dawes or Mendenhall give way to meandering fjords all throughout Alaska.
 Kayak through the icy waters and catch a glimpse of the grazing caribou and the leaping mountain goats who frequent the massive mountains of ice.

 Sometimes, you want to relax and take in the views.
 Other times, you might prefer to take advantage of the thrilling adventures an area has to offer.
-With an Alaska glaciers holiday, you can do both at the same time.
+With an Alaska glaciers vacation, you can do both at the same time.

 A thrilling helicopter ride tour can transport you to the Norris Glacier on the Juneau Icefield.
-Meet with professional mushers and their spirited dogs for an unforgettable dog-sledding adventure of ancient proportions: Archaeological evidence suggests the Inuit have been getting around via dog sled since around 1,000 AD.
+Meet with professional mushers and their spirited dogs for an unforgettable dog-sledding adventure of ancient proportions: Archaeological evidence suggests the Inuit have been getting around via dog sled since around 1,000 A.D.